-This page describes the libraries and tools and provides other information to help you get started using Cloud Endpoints Frameworks with Python.
-See About Cloud Endpoints Frameworks for an architectural overview of Cloud Endpoints Frameworks.
+This page describes the libraries and tools and provides other information to help you get started using Endpoints Frameworks for Python.
+See About Endpoints Frameworks for an architectural overview of Endpoints Frameworks.

 Libraries and tools

-Cloud Endpoints Frameworks for App Engine standard provides the following libraries and tools:
+Cloud Endpoints Frameworks for the App Engine standard environment provides the following libraries and tools:

 - The Frameworks library.

 endpointscfg.pycommand-line tool, which you use to generate the following:

 - Client library bundles and Discovery documents, which allow Android apps and other types of client applications to access your API.

 - OpenAPI configuration files, which you use if you want API management functionality such as monitoring, logging, and API key validation.

 To use Endpoints Frameworks, follow the process shown in the Tutorial.

 The general workflow for developing an application using Endpoints Frameworks is: